-In hardly any other country in Europe is the density of archaeological sites as high as in Hellas.
-But that’s not all: The Sights of Greece range from the mountains to the sea, from temples to dream beaches, from metropolises to picturesque islands – a trip to the southeastern tip of Europe remains unforgettable.
+In hardly any other country in Europe is the density of archaeological sites as high as in Greece.
+But that’s not all: Greece’s attractions range from the mountains to the sea, from temples to idyllic beaches, from bustling cities to picturesque islands—a trip to the southeastern tip of Europe is an unforgettable experience.

-»The unique mixture of history, culture and modernity is present everywhere in the country and makes Greece a true open-air museum.«
+“The unique blend of history, culture, and modernity is evident throughout the country, making Greece a true open-air museum.”

-But not only history fans get their money’s worth in Greece!
-In addition to the many ancient ruins, there are varied landscapes to discover that will delight the heart of every nature lover.
-The paradisiacal flair of the Aegean Sea is unparalleled and above all the typical blue and white of the Cyclades Islands is known to everyone.
+But it’s not just history buffs who get their money’s worth in Greece!
+In addition to the many ancient ruins, there are diverse landscapes to discover that will delight the heart of every nature lover.
+The paradisiacal charm of the Aegean Sea is unparalleled, and above all, the iconic blue and white of the Cyclades Islands is known to everyone.

-Below we give an overview of the most interesting places in Greece.
-As a basis, we took the number of visitors to the portal Statista, as well as the number of reviews on Tripadvisor.
-The result is the top 20 most popular Greece Attractions.
+Below we provide an overview of the most interesting places in Greece.
+We based our rankings on visitor numbers from the Statista portal, as well as the number of reviews on Tripadvisor.
+The result is the top 20 most popular attractions in Greece.

 - #1 Acropolis of Athens